Greece resettling stranded migrants to tent camp on Lesbos

 More than 12,000 people, mostly refugees from Afghanistan, Africa and Syria, are without shelter and are having to sleep out in the open without proper sanitation after the fire tore through the Moria migrant camp last Wednesday.

-“We expect that in the next three to four days all will be housed, a bit less than the (total number of) roughly 12,000 homeless,” he told reporters.
+“We expect that in the next three to four days all (the migrants on Lesbos) will be housed...,” Petsas told reporters.

+Some 200 women and children staged a protest against being moved to the new camp and demanded to be taken off Lesbos.
+They chanted “No camp, freedom” and waved hand-written banners that read “We die every day a day forever”.

-Authorities have already moved some 400 minors from the island to the Greek mainland since the blaze for possible resettlement in other European countries.
+Authorities have already moved some 400 minors from Lesbos to the Greek mainland since the blaze for possible resettlement in other European countries but have refused to allow the majority to leave the island.

 About 600 migrants have so far been resettled in the temporary tent camp and 14 of them have tested positive for COVID-19, a government official said.